Jeff-Klein/String.Extensions/README.md

 # String.Extensions
-<h2>These library helps you with String manipulation, avoiding repetitive syntax and regex use.</h2>
+<h2>These library helps you with String manipulation, avoiding repetitive syntax and regex use.
+All methods extend from default String type.</h2>

 To download String.Extensions, using the Package Manager Console, type:

-Install-Package String.Extensions
+<b>Install-Package String.Extensions</b>

-Or using the Nuget Package Manager, search for "String.Extensions".
+Or using the Nuget Package Manager, search for <i>String.Extensions</i>.

 ![Alt text](/String.Extensions/img/nuget_download.png?raw=true "Nuget Package")